 As you probably know by now, WordPress is web publishing software you can use to create your own website or blog.
 You can download the WordPress software from the project’s website: WordPress.org — where you can also get help through the community support forum, view the official documentation, and even get involved in creating or improving the WordPress software.

 You can download the latest version of the WordPress software from this site.
 But it’s important to note that WordPress is not a normal application like Microsoft Word.

-So, you’ll need a web hosting provider — and today there are dozens of excellent WordPress hosting companies who will not only install the WordPress software for you — but also maintain your site, even creating backups every night, and monitoring it for security issues.
+That means it’s not designed to run on a personal computer like other applications.
+Instead, it needs to be installed on a web server in order to work.
+So, you’ll need a web hosting provider — and today there are dozens of excellent Managed WordPress hosting companies who will not only install the WordPress software for you — but also manage your site for you, keeping the software up-to-date, creating backups every night, and even monitoring it for security issues.

 Finally, you’ll choose a hosting plan.
 You can certainly start with the free plan, but if you want to use your own domain name, or remove WordPress.com advertising that will appear on your site, you’ll need to purchase one of the other plans.
 And if you want the freedom to install premium themes or plugins from third-party companies, you’ll need to purchase their top-tier hosting plan.